yanyinzhao/DynamicStructureTerrainCode/README.md

 | 107 | VS | 2000000 | 500 |
 | 108 | VS | 2504322 | 500 |

-By default, the project will run WSPD-Oracle, WSPD-Oracle-Adapt, EAR-Oracle, EAR-Oracle-Adapt, UP-Oracle-RanUpdSeq, UP-Oracle-FullRad, UP-Oracle-NoDistAppr, UP-Oracle-NoEffIntChe, UP-Oracle-NoEdgPru, UP-Oracle-NoEffEdgPru, UP-Oracle, CH-Fly-Algo, and K-Fly-Algo.
-But as mentioned in our paper, WSPD-Oracle, WSPD-Oracle-Adapt, EAR-Oracle, EAR-Oracle-Adapt, UP-Oracle-RanUpdSeq, UP-Oracle-FullRad, and UP-Oracle-NoDistAppr are very time consuming.
-So when the POI number is large, i.e., [terrain_data_and_dataset_size_and_poi_number_map_index] > 54, the project will only run UP-Oracle-NoEffIntChe,UP-Oracle-NoEdgPru, UP-Oracle-NoEffEdgPru, UP-Oracle, CH-Fly-Algo, and K-Fly-Algo.
+By default, the project will run WSPD-Oracle, WSPD-UP-Oracle, EAR-Oracle, EAR-UP-Oracle, RC-TIN-Oracle, RC-TIN-UP-Oracle, WSPD-Oracle-A2A, WSPD-UP-Oracle-A2A, RC-TIN-Oracle-A2A, RC-TIN-UP-Oracle-A2A, UP-Oracle-RanSelSeq, UP-Oracle-FullRad, UP-Oracle-NoDistAppr, UP-Oracle-NoEffIntChe, UP-Oracle-NoEdgPru, UP-Oracle-NoEffEdgPru, UP-Oracle, UP-Oracle-MuLa, UP-Oracle-A2A, WAV-Fly-Algo, and ESP-Fly-Algo.
+But WSPD-Oracle, WSPD-UP-Oracle, EAR-Oracle, EAR-UP-Oracle, RC-TIN-Oracle, RC-TIN-UP-Oracle, WSPD-Oracle-A2A, WSPD-UP-Oracle-A2A, RC-TIN-Oracle-A2A, RC-TIN-UP-Oracle-A2A, UP-Oracle-RanSelSeq, UP-Oracle-FullRad, UP-Oracle-NoDistAppr, and UP-Oracle-A2A are very time consuming.
+So when the POI number is large, i.e., [terrain_data_and_dataset_size_and_poi_number_map_index] > 54, the project will only run UP-Oracle-NoEffIntChe,UP-Oracle-NoEdgPru, UP-Oracle-NoEffEdgPru, UP-Oracle, UP-Oracle-MuLa, WAV-Fly-Algo, and ESP-Fly-Algo.

 An example: